Establish your station with a meaningful logo

 Look at any leading radio station and they will have a logo.
 And not just any logo.

-Their logo will feature the colours it uses in all its marketing material, be eye catching, legible and versatile.
+Their logo will feature the colours it uses in all its marketing material, be eye catching, legible and versatile (scaleable).

 Company branding is interlinked with promotion because when you promote your station you need your promotions to feature the colours of your logo / brand and reflect the type of station you are.

 You might also want it to work well as a black & white image (known as greyscale in the publishing industry).
-Some colours look almost the same when they are converted to greyscale – so if your think you might to use a greyscale version bare that in mind.
+Some colours look the same shade of grey when converted from colour to black & white (greyscale) – so if your think you might to use a greyscale version bare that in mind.

 Ideally your logo will be no more than 2 colours plus black or white.
 Keep it simple.
 What I say is; simplify, simplify, simplify.